LeifGreiss/EAVS_PollingPlace_Analysis/data/EAVS_A/README.txt

 Note: For the 2012 and 2014 surveys Wisconsin's data is mostly at the precinct level and for the 2016 survey at a city and town level therefore for year to year analysis WI is not particularly useful.

+Note: North Dakota did not report the numbers for A1a in any of the EAVS surveys